 Read the newly issued reports on Priorities for Public Health Genomics 2012-2017 and New Strategies in Public Health Genomics: Actions to Save Lives Now

-We are excited to announce our new newsletter.
+We are excited to announce our new newsletter, The Genomic Connection.
 To see archived copies click here.

 Join one of our exciting Committees or Working Groups:

 If you are interested in participating in a Committeee or Working Group please join the Committee here.